The Sports Law Review: Australia

 - each match of the FIFA World Cup, each match of the FIFA qualification tournament involving the Australian team and the English Football Association Cup final.

 Image rights, sponsorship and merchandising are also valuable rights available to be exploited.
-However, the relatively small size of the Australian market, and the fact that many of Australia's major sports are primarily, if not solely, domestic (for example, the AFL and NRL) or played at an international level but among a relatively small number of nations (for example, cricket and rugby union), mean that their value is often limited.
+However, the relatively small size of the Australian market, and the fact that many of Australia's major sports are primarily, if not solely, domestic (for example, the AFL and NRL) or played at an international level but among a relatively small number of nations (for example, cricket and rugby union), mean that their value is often limited compared to larger markets in other jurisdictions such as Europe or the United States.

 ii Rights protection